A Framework for Characterising the Value of Information in Hidden Markov Models: Introduction

+In addition to fundamental research, AoI-oriented scheduling and optimisation problems have also been studied extensively in the design of freshness-aware applications.
+Optimal sampling policies to minimise the AoI were formulated as Markov decision process (MDP) problems which were studied in~\cite{OptimalPolicyCDC2018,OptimalPolicyALLERTON2019,OptimalPolicyISIT2020}.
+In~\cite{PartialUpates}, the authors proposed that partial updates of initial samples can be used to minimise the information age.
+Optimal link activation and scheduling problems for AoI minimisation were investigated in single-hop~\cite{scheduleMinMaxJ} and multiple-hop networks~\cite{mineWCL}.
+AoI-based scheduling policies were proposed in~\cite{EHBatterySize,EHAoIscheduling} to improve energy efficiency in energy harvesting networks.
+The joint optimisation of trajectory design and user scheduling problems were explored in unmanned aerial vehicle (UAV) networks~\cite{UAVavergeAgeTVT,mineUAV}.
+Furthermore, machine learning-based algorithms were applied to solve the above age-optimal problems more efficiently~\cite{UAVdeeplearning,UAVPacketLossQLearning,UAVlearning}.

-The age given in~\eqref{eq:AoI-definition} increases linearly with time until a new status update is received which means that the concept of AoI is independent of the statistical variations inherent in the underlying source data.
-However, in some practical cases, old information with a large age may still have value while new information with a low age may have less value.
-For example, some information (e.g., the node mobility) update very frequently over time, thus even fresh samples may hold little valuable information; some other information (e.g., the temperature) update slowly, thus old samples may be sufficient enough to be used for further analysis.
-This means that the age of information cannot fully capture the performance degradation in information quality caused by the time lapse between status updates or the correlation property the underlying random process might exhibit.
+The age given in~\eqref{eq:AoI-definition} increases linearly with time until a new status update is received, which means that the concept of AoI is independent of the statistical variations inherent in the underlying source data.
+However, in some practical cases, old information may still have value while new information may have less value.
+For example, some information (e.g., node mobility) evolves very frequently over time; thus even fresh samples may hold little valuable information.
+Other information (e.g., temperature) evolves slowly; thus old samples may be sufficient enough to be used for further analysis and actuation.
+This means that the age of information cannot fully capture the performance degradation in information quality caused by the time lapse between status updates or the correlation properties the underlying random process might exhibit.
 In this regard, it seems that AoI may not be a perfect metric.
 Therefore, more systematic approaches should be further investigated to quantify the information value.